yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-java-interoperability.markdown

 - The properties/fields stored in the space in all platforms should be identical.
- (i) In Java, only properties are serialized into the space.
+ {% info %} In Java, only properties are serialized into the space.
 In .NET, both fields and properties are serialized, so you can mix and match them.
  (on) Since java properties start with a lowercase letter, whereas .Net properties usually start with an uppercase letter, it is recommended to use the `SpaceProperty(AliasName="")` feature to map a property/field name from .Net to java.

 - Only the types listed in the table below are supported.
 If one of your fields uses a different type, you can use the class only in a homogeneous environment.
- (i) Arrays of these types are supported as well.
+ {% info %} Arrays of these types are supported as well.
- (i) You can also use .NET enumerations, which are treated as their underlying .NET type.
+ {% info %} You can also use .NET enumerations, which are treated as their underlying .NET type.
 Java enums are not supported.
  (on) If your class contains a field whose type is not in the table, you can use `SpaceExclude` to exclude it from the space.
- (i) Some of the types have different charactaristics in .NET and Java (signed\unsigned, nullable\not nullable, precision, etc.) This can lead to runtime exceptions (e.g. trying to store `null` in a .NET structure) or unexpected results (e.g. copying values between signed and unsigned fields).
+ {% info %} Some of the types have different charactaristics in .NET and Java (signed\unsigned, nullable\not nullable, precision, etc.) This can lead to runtime exceptions (e.g. trying to store `null` in a .NET structure) or unexpected results (e.g. copying values between signed and unsigned fields).

 # Supported Types for Matching and Interoperability